 - the amount of the penalty

-We can also restrict your accreditation, licence, certificate, or registration.
+We can also restrict or cancel your accreditation, licence, certificate, or registration.

 If you’re summoned to attend a court, you could be: